jscaldwell55/ada-bot/README.md

 3. **Safety-First**
    - Crisis keyword detection on all child input
    - Parent notification system for safety alerts
-   - Azure Content Safety checks on all AI outputs
+   - Keyword-based safety checks on all inputs
    - No data stored in localStorage (COPPA compliance)
    - Row Level Security (RLS) enforces parent-child data boundaries